-Mindfulness, a core career and life strength, is the practice of becoming more fully aware of, and focused on, what’s taking place within and around you.
+Mindfulness, a core career and life strength, is the practice of becoming more fully aware of, and attentive to, what’s taking place within and around you.
 It’s focus and concentration on steroids, with a big dosage of stress reduction.

 I’m a Nashville-based writer, talent strategist, and certified executive coach.
 On this website, I primarily write stories featuring a diverse group of professionals whose examples of applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.

 These nine “protagonists” face familiar pain points: nonstop change, accelerating economic and technological disruption, and the collective “noise” that grows louder each day.
 The impact, for these professionals and for many of us, has been confusion, distraction, and stress.

 - Taking a walk (without technology!), paying close attention to what we’re seeing, hearing, feeling, touching, and smelling

 - Eating mindfully, by taking our time with each bite and not multi-tasking

 - Sitting comfortably or lying on our back on the carpet, and directing our attention to each part of our body in order to notice where it might be tense—and then focusing on our breathing while we tenderly observe this tension

 - Silently reciting what’s called the loving-kindness mantra: “May I be safe and protected from inner and outer harm.”